-Attorneys For People Injured In Accidents With Consolitated Freightways Trucks
+Attorneys For People Injured In Accidents With Consolidated Freightways Trucks

 Routine Inspections of the Fleet

 With the thousands of Con-Way cargo trucks traveling millions of miles every year, some of its truck drivers are involved in crashes with injuries and fatalities.
-According to the FMCSA (Federal Motor Carrier Safety Administration), under the US Department of Transportation (DOT), Con-Way was involved in 505 crashes in the two years prior to the end of February 2014.
-As a result of those crashes, truckers, other motorists and passengers suffered 153 injuries, and 11 fatalities.
+According to the FMCSA (Federal Motor Carrier Safety Administration), under the US Department of Transportation (DOT), Con-Way was involved in 505 crashes in the two years before the end of February 2014.
+As a result of those crashes, truckers, other motorists and passengers suffered 153 injuries and 11 fatalities.

 Routine inspections by FMCSA help maintain safe roadways.
 Of the Con-Way cargo truck inspections performed in the 24 months up to the end of February 2014, 280 out of 3592 trucks were removed from service.
 This number represents 7.8 percent of the fleet, compared to the national average of 20.72 percent.

 During the same time frame, 35 of the 5031 drivers were let go from the company as a result of routine inspections.
 That represents 0.7 percent, significantly lower than the national average of 5.51 percent.

 Serious Injuries and Fatalities